Nutritional tips to help with the symptoms of Menopause

 ● Try light, loose fitting clothes made from natural fibres such as cotton and linen.

 ● If suffering from night sweats, it’s advisable to sleep on a towel or folded sheet.
-So you can then pick it up and wash it without having to take the entire sheets off.
+So you can then pick it up and wash it without having to take the entire bed sheet off each morning.

 ● Use natural and untreated fibres that breathe better.